 - Gortadroma Civic Amenity site open to the public on Wednesdays only (regular hours of 9am to 3pm (closed for lunch 1pm - 1.30pm).

-Burials in Council-operated cemeteries are continuing as normal.
-However, strict physical distancing precautions are in place around open plots and access during burial is restricted.
+- Strict social distancing precautions are in place for burials in Council-owned cemeteries around open plots and access during burial remains restricted.

-All of these measures are being put in place to ensure that essential services are provided and that we are helping to minimise the spread of Covid-19.
+All of these measures are in place to protect staff and customers and to help minimise the spread of Covid-19.

-A dedicated community support helpline is in operation from 8am - 8pm seven days a week for vulnerable people seeking assistance with daily needs.
+A dedicated community support helpline is in operation from 9am - 5pm, Monday to Friday, for vulnerable people seeking assistance with daily needs.
 These will include shopping, prescriptions, supplies, information or other suitable requests.

 - Limerick City and County Council recognises the financial pressures being experienced by certain sectors and encourages any ratepayers experiencing difficulties in paying their commercial rates to get in contact.